christinetran825/christinetran825.github.io/_posts/2017-09-05-procedural_ruby_pt_4.markdown

 **REGREX RUBY METHODS**

+Regrex sounds really cool.
+I'm having difficulties in writing the methods using the metacharacters though.

 ``` .scan ```

 * returns an array of **all** items in the string that match a given REGREX